iiasa/message_ix/doc/source/index.rst

 Documentation
 -------------

 The `mathematical model description`_ and other documentation pages are built from the documentation comments in the GAMS code and the Python and R interface bindings.
-The documentation available on `MESSAGEix.iiasa.ac.at`_ is synchronized with the GitHub repository.
+The documentation available on `MESSAGEix.iiasa.ac.at`_ is synchronized with the latest release on the public GitHub repository.
-It is built from the latest master branch at `github.com/iiasa/message_ix`_  upon every update.

-.. _`mathematical model description`: model/MESSAGE_framework/model_core.html
+.. _`mathematical model description`: model/MESSAGE/model_core.html

 .. _`MESSAGEix.iiasa.ac.at` : http://MESSAGEix.iiasa.ac.at